Advanced Opportunities Information

 - To apply for funding, please follow the instructions to create an Advanced Opportunities account.

-When applying for Fast Forward funds, please note that this does not take the place of college registration for dual credit.
+When applying for Advanced Opportunities funds, please note that this does not take the place of college registration for dual credit.
 Each college/university has an admissions and course registration process for their institutions.

-Where do I turn in the Fast Forward Participation Form?
+Where do I turn in the Advanced Opportunities Participation Form?

 Please give the form to your school counselor or career advisor.
 Please DO NOT send it to the State Department of Education.

-Can Career & Technical Education (CTE) credits be paid for by Fast Forward?
+Can Career & Technical Education (CTE) credits be paid for by Advanced Opportunities?

 There are two types of CTE credits: Technical Dual Credit and Technical Competency Credit.
-The Fast Forward program can pay for the Technical Dual Credit taken by a student and also approved CTE exams.
-However the cost for Technical Competency Credit cannot be covered by Fast Forward.
+The Advanced Opportunities program can pay for the Technical Dual Credit taken by a student and also approved CTE exams.
+However the cost for Technical Competency Credit cannot be covered by Advanced Opportunities.

-CAN FAST FORWARD FUNDING BE USED FOR TEXTBOOK PURCHASES OR COURSE FEES?
+CAN ADVANCED OPPORTUNITIES FUNDING BE USED FOR TEXTBOOK PURCHASES OR COURSE FEES?

 What happens if a student fails a class paid for by this program?